 Snail is a Saigon specialty which wins the heart of millions of people in this crowded city.
 Snail and seafood are brilliant and unique gems of Saigon food culture.
 There are not less than 20 kinds of snail used to cook delicious dishes.
 Each kind of snail can be cooked in many different methods depends on customer preferences.
 For example, coconut snail can be boiled with salt, stir-fried with salt or stir-fried with butter.
 Some of the popular snail dishes are stir-fried mud-creeper with coconut milk, grilled garlic snail with salt and chili, stir-fried nail snail with various dipping sauce… Snails are cooked right after being ordered to make sure the dish is hot and tasty.
 People usually use a toothpick to get snail meat out of its shell.
-It’s better to eat snail dishes with herbs, cucumber slices, pickled mango and pickled ambarella.
-Many kinds of dips such as mix of mustard, salt and lemon juice, chili paste, sweet and sour fish sauce dip couldn’t be missed to serve with snail dishes.
-At snail salls and snail restaurants, they also serve dry stir-fried ocean crab leg, fertilized duck egg, scallop dishes.
+It’s better to eat snail dishes with herbs, cucumber slices, pickled mango, and pickled ambarella.
+Many kinds of dips such as mustard dip, salt and lime dip, chili paste, sweet and sour fish sauce dip couldn’t be missed to serve with snail dishes.
+At snail stalls and snail restaurants, they also serve toasted ocean crab leg, fertilized duck egg, scallop dishes.
 Are you dare of eating this strange food?
 Just try and understand why all of Vietnamese love snail dishes.

 Attractive snail dishes and dry stir-fried ocean crab leg at Khanh snail restaurant owned by a famous comedy actress in Saigon